TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

-# Configuring OpTI-Flash various IP {#OPTIFLASH_CONFIGURE}
+# Configuring OptiFlash various IP {#OPTIFLASH_CONFIGURE}

 [TOC]

 ## Introduction

-This document gives a basic introduction to configuring different IPs, which is part of OpTI-Flash.
+This document gives a basic introduction to configuring different IPs, which is part of OptiFlash.

 ## How to configure RL2?